rushrs/dependency-visibility/README.md

 ## Usage

 You can copy the workflows found in `dependency-visibility/examples` to your .github/workflows folder within your repo.
-You need to update the `create-jira-ticket-on-pr-open.yaml` on lines 20 and 21 to include your Project name and an appropraite issue type respectively.
+You need to update the `create-jira-ticket-on-pr-open.yaml` on lines `20` and `21` to include your JIRA Project name and an appropriate JIRA Issue type respectively.

 These actions require the following secrets set on the github repository.
 - JIRA_BASE_URL